abdulazezms/issue_tracking_system/README.md

 * Issues specific to individual projects
-* User invitations to collaborate on projects and issues
+* Grante privileges to admins such as creating and deleting projects
 * Identify the severity of an issue